cawka/cs118-spring2017/project-1.md

         cd /vagrant
         make

 ### Notes

 * If you want to open another SSH session, just open another terminal and run `vagrant ssh` (or create a new Putty session).

 * If you are using Windows, read [this article](http://www.sitepoint.com/getting-started-vagrant-windows/) to help yourself set up the environment.

-* The code base contains the basic `Makefile` and two empty files `web-server.cpp` and `web-client.cpp`.
+* The code base contains the basic `Makefile` and two empty files `server.cpp` and `client.cpp`.

         $ vagrant ssh
-        vagrant@vagrant-ubuntu-trusty-64:~$ cd /vagrant
+        vagrant@vagrant:~$ cd /vagrant
-        vagrant@vagrant-ubuntu-trusty-64:/vagrant$ ls
+        vagrant@vagrant:/vagrant$ ls -a
-        Makefile  README.md  Vagrantfile  web-client.cpp  web-server.cpp
+        .  ..  client  client.cpp  .git  .gitignore  Makefile  README.md  server  server.cpp  .vagrant  Vagrantfile

-* You are now free to add more files and modify the Makefile to make the `web-server` and `web-client` full-fledged implementation.
+* You are now free to add more files and modify the Makefile to make the `server` and `client` full-fledged implementation.

-## Submission
+## Submission Requirements

 To submit your project, you need to prepare:

-1. All your source code and Makefile (no binaries) as `.tar.gz` archive.

-2. A PDF project report that describes
+1. A `README.md` file placed in your code that includes:

+    * Your name, UCLA ID
-   * the high level design of your server and client;
+    * The high level design of your server and client
-   * the problems your ran into and how you solved the problems;
+    * The problems your ran into and how you solved the problems
-   * additional instructions to build your project (if your project uses some other libraries);
-   * how you tested your code and why.
-   * the contribution of each team member (up to 3 members in one team) and their UID

-Put all these above into a package and submit to CCLE.
+    * List of any additional libraries used
+    * Acknowledgement of any online tutorials or code example (except class website) you have been using.

+    **If you need additional dependencies for your project, you must update Vagrant file.**

+1. All your source code, `Makefile`, `README.md`, `Vagrantfile`, and `.git` folder with your git repository history as a `.tar.gz` archive.

+    To create the submission, **use the provided Makefile** in the skeleton project.
+Just update `Makefile` to include your UCLA ID and then just type

+        make tarball

+    Then submit the resulting archive to Gradescope.

-Please make sure:
+Before submission, please make sure:

-1. your code can compile
+1. Your code compiles
-2. no unnecessary files in the package.
+2. Client and server conforms to the specification
+3. `.tar.gz` archive does not contain temporary or other unnecessary files.
+We will automatically deduct points otherwise.

-Otherwise, your will not get any credit.
+Submissions that do not follow these requirements will not get any credit.
+{: class="bs-callout bs-callout-danger" }

 ## Grading

 Your code will be first checked by a software plagiarism detecting tool.
 If we find any plagiarism, you will not get any credit.

 Your code will then be automatically tested in some testing scenarios.

-If your code can pass all our automated test cases, you will get the full credit.
+We will test your server against a "standard" implementation of the client, your client against a "standard" server, as well as your client against your server.
+Projects receive full credit only all these checks are passed.

+### Grading Criteria

+1. (2.5 pts) At least 3 git commits
+1. (2.5 pts, public test) Client handles incorrect hostname/port
+1. (2.5 pts, public test) Server handles incorrect port
+1. (2.5 pts, public test) Server handles `SIGTERM` / `SIGQUIT` signals
+1. (5 pts, public test) Client connects and starts transmitting a file
+1. (5 pts, public test) Server accepts a connection and start saving a file
+1. (5 pts, public test) Client able to successfully transmit a small file (500 bytes)
+1. (10 pts, 2 private tests) Client able to successfully transmit a medium size file (1 MiB)
+   * sending in large chunks without delays
+   * sending in small chunks, delaying each chunk a bit
+1. (10 pts, 2 private tests) Client able to successfully transmit a large size file (100 MiB)
+   * sending in large chunks without delays
+   * sending in small chunks, delaying each chunk a bit
+1. (5 pts, public test) Server able to receive a small file (500 bytes) and save it in `1.file`
+1. (10 pts, 2 private tests) Server able to receive a medium file (1 MiB bytes) and save it in `1.file`
+   * receiving file sent in large chunks without delays
+   * receiving file sent in small chunks with delays
+1. (10 pts, 2 private tests) Server able to receive a large file (100 MiB bytes) and save it in `1.file`
+   * receiving file sent in large chunks without delays
+   * receiving file sent in small chunks with delays
+1. (10 pts, 1 public and 1 private test) Server can properly receive 10 small files (sent without delays) in `1.file`, `2.file`, ... `3.file`
+   * a single client connects sequentially
+   * 10 clients connect simultaneously (our test will ensure proper ordering of connections)
+1. (5 pts, public test) Client handles abort connection attempt after 10 seconds.
+1. (5 pts, private test) Client aborts connection when server gets disconnected (server app or network connection is down)
+1. (5 pts, private test) Server aborts connection (a file should be created, containing only `ERROR` string) when doesn't receive data from client for more than 10 seconds
+1. (5 pts, private test) Client able to successfully send and server properly receive and save large file over lossy and large delay network (we will use `tc` based emulation.

+### Deductions

+1. (-5 pts) The submission archive contains temporary or other non-source code file, except `README.md`, `Vagrantfile`, files under `.git` subfolder (and any files from extra credit part).

-###  Bonus points
+### Extra Credit

-You can have:

-* 1 extra point: if your client/server can handle HTTP request timeout;
-* 2 extra points: if you can implement concurrent Web server using both synchronous and asynchronous programming techniques;
-* <a name="http1.1"></a>2 extra points: if the client and server can support HTTP 1.1 in addition to HTTP 1.0: the client should be able to talk to the server over persistent connections, using pipelines if necessary.
+1. (2.5 pts) `Dockerfile` and relevant description in `README.md` for deployment of server as a Docker container.